-FIGURE 5.13: Normalized total displacement of (a) the fundamental $\nu{1H}=4.55$ GHz cos-like pseudo-SAW, and the (b) $\nu=6.36$ GHz, (c) $\nu=6.97$ GHz cos-like bulk modes, solutions of the 3D acoustic eigenvalue problem for the d=785 nm phononic crystal configuration.
+FIGURE 5.13: Normalized total displacement of (a) the fundamental $\nu{1H}$ = 4.55 GHz cos-like pseudo-SAW, and the (b) $\nu$ = 6.36 GHz, (c) $\nu$ = 6.97 GHz cos-like surface modes, solutions of the 3D acoustic eigenvalue problem for the d = 785 nm phononic crystal configuration.

 The additional weak surface term also appears when performing the same analysis on the thermomechanical simulations results for the d = 785 nm phononic crystal configuration.
 As summarized in Table 5.2, in the projections plot of Fig. 5.9(b), the 1H and 2H excited pseudo-SAW are found at $\nu{1H} = 4.55$ GHz and $\nu{2H} = 7.68$ GHz, respectively, and the third contribution is distinguishable at 6.36 GHz.
-Comparing these evidences with the experimental results reported in Fig. 5.12(b), the wavelet displays the signature of the 1H and 2H (here observable) pseudosurface oscillations at zero delay.
+Comparing these evidences with the experimental results reported in Fig. 5.12(b), the wavelet unambiguously displays the signature of the 1H and 2H (here observable) pseudosurface oscillations at zero delay.
 The eigenfrequencies are correctly downshifted, accounting for the increased mass loading of the system due to the larger filling fraction, as discussed in Section 3.3.
 Also in this case, the surface oscillation at 6.36 GHz, not directly visible in the wavelet because covered by the stronger 1H signal, still sets up a clear frequency beating, with the fundamental pseudo-SAW, visible in the signal on longer delays.
 Its contribution to the surface oscillation is thus effectively optically detected.
-The analysis of the surface displacement of this eigenmode, as reported in Figs. 5.13(a) and 5.13(b), evidences a profile very similar to the fundamental's, with a stronger oscillation confinement in the nanostructure and a weak energy radiation component in the bulk.
+A further confirmation is given by the analysis of the surface displacement of this eigenmode, as reported in Figs. 5.13(a) and 5.13(b), showing a profile very similar to the fundamental's, with a stronger oscillation confinement in the nanostructure and a weak energy radiation component in the bulk.
 Concerning the pseudosurface oscillations' lifetimes calculated by means of the Fano profile curve fitting procedure, if the second harmonic $\tau{2H} = 1/\gamma{2H} = 1.11$ ns overestimates the reported experimental result, the fundamental $\tau{1H} = 1/\gamma{1H} = 1.7$ ns fits with some approximations to the measured damping displayed in the wavelet.
-We don't have yet an explanation for the small broadening of the 6.36 GHz surface component, leading to a not physical 6.0 ± 1.5 ns lifetime, even though we are aware of the small number of calculated solutions in that frequency range.
-Finally we point out that the isolated feature in the projection at 6.97 GHz corresponds to a bulk modes with a non-negligible surface oscillation component, identified in terms of a SAW-likeness coefficient of the order of 0.27.
-This feature is clearly observable in terms of the surface displacement analysis reported in Fig. 5.13(c), but hard to individuate in the measured signal.
+We finally point out that the small broadening of the 6.36 GHz surface component, leading to a not physical $6.0 \pm 1.5$ ns lifetime, is corrupted by the lack of calculated solutions in that frequency range, and that the isolated feature in the projection at 6.97 GHz corresponds to a bulk modes with a non-negligible surface oscillation component, clearly observable in terms of the surface displacement analysis reported in Fig. 5.13(c), but hard to individuate in the measured signal.